Captured are circularized: A relativistic treatment of extreme mass ratio inspirals crossing accretion disks: Introduction

 Formation of wet EMRIs in AGN disks by capturing SMOs on misaligned orbits has been investigated in detail \cite{PhysRevD.105.083005}.
 Two-body scatterings randomly kick SMOs onto low-inclination orbits, and density waves excited by low-inclination SMOs along with dynamical friction efficiently capture the SMOs onto the AGN disk.
 Density waves drive the SMOs to migrate inward as well as damping their orbital eccentricities~\cite{Tanaka_2002,Tanaka_2004}.
 As a result, wet EMRIs in the LISA sensitivity band are expected to be of low eccentricity.
 On the other hand, there are also recent studies~\cite{10.1093/mnras/stae1239,PhysRevD.111.084006} of eccentric wet EMRIs and their scientific potentials motivated by previous studies showing that SMO-disk collisions may increase the orbital eccentricity in some parameter space~\cite{Secunda_2021,Wang2024}.
-In this work, we investigate the orbital evolution induced by SMO-disk collisions within a fully relativistic framework.
-Specifically, we model the motion of the SMO as a forced geodesic in Schwarzschild spacetime and consider its repeated crossings of a geometrically thin accretion disk located on the equatorial plane (see Fig.~\ref{fig:EMRI scheme}).
-To quantify the secular evolution of the orbit, we derive the equations governing the variations of the principal orbital elements $a$, $e$, and $\iota$, directly with respect to the proper time $\tau$.
-By applying an adiabatic approximation procedure over the fast orbital phases, we extract the net secular evolution driven by SMO-disk collisions and determine the associated characteristic timescales for orbital shrinkage, inclination damping, and also the tendency of eccentricity evolution.